christopher-roelofs/vibe-coding/revenge/README.md

   - `levels/`: Contains level pack files (`.lvl`).
 - `level_editor.html`: A powerful, browser-based tool to create and edit level packs.
 - `settings.txt`: An auto-generated file that stores user settings, like the last selected graphics pack.

-## Level Editor (`level_editor.html`)

-An in-browser tool to create and modify level packs.
-Just open the file in a modern web browser.

 ### Features